 Because the impact of pneumonia is far greater on seniors than it is on other age groups, it’s important for families to help their elderly loved ones remain healthy and stave off this serious illness.
-Prescott elder home care professionals discuss 4 ways your loved one can prevent pneumonia.
+Prescott home care professionals discuss 4 ways your loved one can prevent pneumonia.

 1. Maintain Good Hygiene